csbhagav/ee596a-2023/assignment1/instructions.md

 6. `main() -> tuple[float, list[str]]`
 Implement the main method that takes in the train and validation splits of the data and returns the accuracy and list of reviews that have incorrect predictions.

-NOTE: Do not `evaluate` on `test.tsv` unless you have finalized with your classifier.
+NOTE: Do not `evaluate` or look at the `test.tsv` unless you have finalized with your classifier.